Kinglord/ComfyUI_Prompt_Gallery/README.md

 ## Usage
 - Click on any image in the gallery to copy its prompt tags to the clipboard to paste into your workflow.
 - Add some images to the sidebar yourself via the Custom category.
+- You can also drag and drop images with embedded workflows onto the canvas to load their workflow.
 - With some editing can support other YAML files, if you're cool like that.

 ## Limitations
 - Uses the Input directory for image storage. (boo)
 - Uses local storage for setting and metadata, not terrible but a bummer if you change browsers or computers.
-- Doesn't do well getting metadata from complex workflows or prompts in non-core nodes
+- Doesn't do well getting metadata from complex workflows or prompts in non-core nodes.

 ## Roadmap
 - [x] Learn new FE